flow-project/flow/docs/source/flow_setup.rst

 Ray/RLlib
 =========
-RLlib is the second RL library that has been extensively tested on the Flow repository.
+RLlib is another RL library that has been extensively tested on the Flow repository.
 The installation process for this library is as follows:
 ::